singnet/dev-portal/docs/products/Bridge/eth-to-binance/index.md

 6. **Claim Tokens**
    Click the **"Claim"** button and confirm the transaction on the Binance Smart Chain network.
    _Make sure to monitor the network where you are receiving tokens._

+> **Important:**
+> Transferring tokens and claiming tokens are **paid operations**.
+Please ensure you have enough funds to cover the gas fees for both transfer and claim operations.

 ---